 DILAPIDATED HOUSING PROGRAM

-Lincoln County residents may dispose of dilapidated structures at a reduced rate of $35.00 per ton, if all conditions are met as described in Section 2 of this plan.
+Option 1 Lincoln County residents may dispose of dilapidated structures at a reduced rate of $35.00 per ton, if all conditions are met as described in Section 2 of this plan

-Disposal fess will be waived if the landowner deeds the property to the respective city and if all conditions are met as described in section 2 of this plan.
-(This option will remain in effective as long As there is adequate space in the construction/demolition pit).
+Option 2 Disposal fees will be waived if the landowner deeds the property to the respective city and if all conditions are met as described in Section 2 of this plan.
+(This option will remain in effective as long as there is adequate space in the construction/demolition pit)

 Option 3 Refund Program